skys-mission/plugin_dev_helper_for_blender/README.md

     - 3.6, 4.2
 - Versions That Might Work
     - Greater than or equal to 3.6
+    - The project has undergone basic testing on version 4.0 and runs normally (but this does not imply planned support).
 - Planned Support
     - Next Blender LTS version
 - No Plans to Support